GiovanniCardamone/fastify-autoroutes/docs/README.md

 - put
 - options

-## :arrow_forward: Url Parameters using path name
+## Url Parameters using path name

 to use url parameters in your route use `{parmName}` in your file or directory, it will be automatically changet to fastify parameter

-## :arrow_forward: Skip files in autoroutes directory
+## Skip files in autoroutes directory

 to skip file in routes directory, prepend the `.` or `_` charater to filename